petrsvihlik/CMSUserMerger/README.md

  2. Adjust `config.json` - fill in your `ConnectionString`, `OldUserID` and `NewUserID`
  3. Run in VS or from a command line by typing `> dotnet CMSUserMerger.dll`

+## Future plans / TODOS
+* Copy over stuff from CMS_User and CMS_UserSettings (make it conditional)
+* Make it a little bit more generic (so that it could be used not only for User objects)

+:smiling_imp: Contributions are welcome!

 ## More about .NET Core
  * https://dotnet.github.io/